-Bluetooth Low Energy (BLE) issues can frequently be attributed to BlueZ, which is the core Bluetooth handler in Linux.
+Bluetooth Low Energy (Bluetooth LE) issues can frequently be attributed to BlueZ, which is the core Bluetooth handler in Linux.

 Arch Linux has done a great job of maintaining a Wiki page with issues relating to audio devices in Linux, as well as possible workarounds, which can be found here.